ERnsTL/libflowd-rs/README.md

 ## Insights Regarding the Nom Parser

 Nom - like most parsers - is not a streaming parser.
 It does not keep state, does not automatically refill its buffer.
+But with some supporting structure around the parser, it is possible to use it for stream parsing.

 * [example how to use the support around it to make it streaming](https://github.com/Geal/generator_nom)
 * [another example](https://stackoverflow.com/questions/46876879/how-do-i-create-a-streaming-parser-in-nom)